The Practitioner’s Guide to Scaling Infrastructure as Code

 Management buy-in

-Properly implementing DevSecOps is a fundamental shift in how your organization thinks about, builds, and deploys software and infrastructure.
-Doing that requires far more than just your peers agreeing to make a change…it requires management buy-in.
+Properly implementing DevSecOps requires a fundamental shift in how your organization thinks about, builds, and deploys software and infrastructure.
+It requires far more than your peers’ agreement to make a change…it requires management buy-in.

-Software vulnerabilities being exploited in production results in risks for the organization.
-The person who judges risks vs. revenue needs to see the value in implementing DevSecOps, or else it all falls flat.
+Software vulnerabilities being exploited in production create risks for the organization.
+The person who judges risks vs. revenue needs to see the value in implementing DevSecOps, or else it will fall flat.

 We want to build a mindset that everyone is responsible for security.
 That sounds cliché, but it’s true, and it is practical, not just conceptual.
 For good security decisions to be made at speed and scale, they simply can’t be centralized.